garciademarina/verse/README.md

 #### GET /admin/balance/{userID}
 Get the current balance of a given user. {userID}

 **Arguments**
+- userID (required) A string ID of a user to get the balance

+**Response**
-userID (required) A string ID of a user to get the balance **Response** num (string) A string ID of a user to withdraw the money DestinationUser (string) A string ID of a user to send the money Amount (int64)
+- num (string) A string ID of a user to withdraw the money
+- balance (int64) The balance in cents

 ```json
 {